cmgerdes/Easy-MQTT-Switch/Readme.md

 The build is, in general fairly simple.
 You will do the following:
 1. order the parts.
 2. Edit the source code to have your network and mqtt server information, upload the code to the wemos via usb.
-3. Wire the wemos to the relay and add output wires.
+3. Wire the control board to the relay and add output wires.
 4. Test (ensure that you can connect and control the relay pins using home assistant or whatever home automation controller you're using)
 5. Print the enclosure and place the wemos and relay in it.